 Your profile speaks on behalf of you and your agency, so be sure to make a good impression by having a completely filled out profile.

-The goal of Step 1, establishing your marketing base, is to have basic-level communications with clients and prospects.
+The goal of insurance agent marketing Step 1, establishing your marketing base, is to have basic-level communications with clients and prospects.
 For the majority of consumers who research and shop online for solutions, these are minimum requirements that any employer will expect to see from an insurance broker.
 If you can’t get this organized, you run the risk of losing prospects to competitors with more sophisticated communication efforts.

 Marketing Activity 4 – Content Marketing

 Remember that most consumers begin their buyer journey with online research.
 In order to increase the chances of getting that face-to-face meeting further down the sales funnel, brokers need to share the right content today.
 Regularly share practical, useful information and resources to help prospects understand why your agency is relevant to their research and needs.